 index=_internal | stats count as myCount | gauge myCount 750 1000 1250 1500

+Click on the Visualizations tab.
 There are three types of gauges that you can choose from: radial, filler, and marker.
-For more information about using the
+The following image shows a radial gauge.

 gauge command with the gauge chart type, see the Gauges section in Dashboard and Visualizations.